InfuseAI/primehub-site/website/versioned_docs/version-2.7/guide_manual/admin-group.md

 + `Memory Quota` When the user chooses the group, how many Memory can be used by the user.
 The default is `unlimited`.

-+ `Disk Quota` When the user chooses the group, how many Disk can be used by the user.
++ `User Volume Capacity` When the user chooses the group,  the capacity can be used by the user.
 The default is `20GB` .

 ### Group Quota